Rethinking the Social Environment in American Criminal Law Theory, Doctrine, and Practice

 Coppola, F., & Insolera, P. (2022).
 Ergastolo senza Possibilità di Parole Irrogato a Minorenni sotto l’VIII Emendamento della Costituzione degli Stati Uniti d’America.
 Un’Analisi Critica alla Luce della Pronuncia della Corte Suprema Jones v.
 Misissippi _593 U.S. (2021).
 L’indice penale, 2022(1), 204–251.

 Coppola, F. (in press).
 Context Matters: The Need for A Socio-Contextual Model of Criminal Responsibility.
-In The Routledge International Handbook of Criminal Responsibility.
+In T. Crofts, L. Kennefick, & A. Loughnan (Eds.), The Routledge International Handbook on Criminal Responsibility.
 Routledge.

 Coppola, F. (in press).
 Social Vulnerability on Trial: The Role of the Neuroscience of Trauma at Sentencing.
 In Global Perspectives of Neuroscience and Vulnerable Defendants in the Criminal Justice System.
 Routledge.